livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

 Apart from the general settings (`renderSettings`) you define an entry for each teaser (`teasers`) giving it the Livingdocs component (from the design) that should be used for rendering as well as a mapping of metadata values to component directives.
 See our guide on [teaser preview guide]({{< ref "/guides/editor/teaser-preview" >}}) for more details.

 ## Desk-Net
-*has UI support*

-We advise you to setup the Desk-Net configuration in the Editor via the "Project Setup" entry.

 See our [Desk-Net plugin guide]({{< ref "/guides/integrations/desknet" >}}) for comprehensive infos (custom code parts require enterprise version).

 ## Renditions
-*enterprise only*

 Renditions can only be changed in the enterprise model since they require custom code.